 Skyflow Fintech Data Privacy Vault is an ideal tool to help you comply with the growing body of privacy legislation and assure your users that you’re taking all possible measures to protect the privacy and security of their sensitive data (NPI, PI, SPI, etc.).
 The vault can easily integrate with your existing systems, providing you with:

 - Strong Encryption: Encrypting data at rest, in transit, and in memory (going beyond what’s required by the Safeguards Rule) to ensure that any and all sensitive data you use is secure at all times

 - Sophisticated Governance: RBAC and ABAC access controls give your security team granular control over data flow and access, letting you grant each team just the minimum dataset they require to run core workflows and innovate without putting sensitive data at risk

 - Monitoring and Logging: Real-time monitoring and audit logging lets you track where sensitive data is flowing and how it is used.
 This helps your security team to detect any accidental or malicious misuse of sensitive data early, and gives your security and privacy leaders an in-depth view of the state of data security at your company

 Current privacy legislation for fintech companies is complex, and is likely to become even more complex in the future.
 Meeting the growing list of federal and state-level requirements will require you to take a proactive approach that centralizes and protects any sensitive data that you collect, store, or use for transactions or analytics.

 Skyflow’s Fintech Data Privacy Vault is the ideal tool to help you go beyond meeting these requirements to keep sensitive user data truly private and secure.
-If you’d like to learn more, get in touch with us or give Skyflow a try.
+If you’d like to learn more, get in touch with us.

 Note: This post discusses legal compliance, but it should not be construed as legal advice.
 Consult your own legal counsel before changing how you handle sensitive financial data.